Chapter One: The Birth of Usagi, Sailor Moon

 At the end of the day, Naru woke Usagi up again, and they walked together through downtown Tokyo.
 Usagi had her test out in view, whining about failing it, to Naru.
-She was used to this by now, since she failed every test and whined to her about failing every test.
-She patted Usagi's back, "good luck with your parents."
-As they oassed the ever-so-famous Crown Arcade, she paused and asked, "want to play a few games real quick?
+She was used to this by now, since Usagi failed every test and whined to her about failing every test.
+Naru patted Usagi's back, "good luck with your parents."
+As they passed the ever-so-famous Crown Arcade, she paused and asked, "want to play a few games real quick?
 It will help you take your mind off everything."
 She nodded enthusiastically and ran in cheerfully with her wonderful friend.

-Motoki, the cute arcade employee, greeted the girls.
+Motoki, the cute arcade employee and Usagi's crush, greeted the girls.
 His oak hair did nothing for Usagi, but when she got lost in his emerald eyes, someone should just pinch and wake her from her daydream, "hey Usagi, hey Naru, how are you two doing this nice day?"
 The downside was he sounded too good to be true too often.

 "We're good."
 They answered simultaneously before running off to play some games.
 A few hours passed before Usagi looked out the window and freaked when she noticed the sun beginning to set.
 "I have to go Naru.
 It's time to face the wrath.
 See you tomorrow!"